Microsoft Windows version history: Windows NT 3.x

-Meanwhile, Microsoft continued to develop Windows NT.
+Meanwhile, Microsoft continued to develop Windows NT (for business users at the time).
 The main architect of the system was Dave Cutler, one of the chief architects of VAX/VMS at Digital Equipment Corporation.
 Microsoft hired him in October 1988 to create a successor to OS/2, but Cutler created a completely new system instead.
 Cutler had been developing a follow-on to VMS at DEC called MICA, and when DEC dropped the project he brought the expertise and around 20 engineers with him to Microsoft.

 Windows NT Workstation (Microsoft marketing wanted Windows NT to appear to be a continuation of Windows 3.1) arrived in Beta form to developers at the July 1992 Professional Developers Conference in San Francisco.
 Microsoft announced at the conference its intentions to develop a successor to both Windows NT and Windows 3.1's replacement (Windows 95, codenamed Chicago), which would unify the two into one operating system.
 This successor was codenamed Cairo.
 In hindsight, Cairo was a much more difficult project than Microsoft had anticipated and, as a result, NT and Chicago would not be unified until Windows XP—albeit Windows 2000, oriented to business, had already unified most of the system's bolts and gears, it was XP that was sold to home consumers like Windows 95 and came to be viewed as the final unified OS.
 Parts of Cairo have still not made it into Windows as of 2025: most notably, the WinFS file system, which was the much touted Object File System of Cairo.
 Microsoft announced in 2006 that they would not make a separate release of WinFS for Windows XP and Windows Vista and would gradually incorporate the technologies developed for WinFS in other products and technologies, notably Microsoft SQL Server.

 Driver support was lacking due to the increased programming difficulty in dealing with NT's superior hardware abstraction model.
 This problem plagued the NT line all the way through Windows 2000.
 Programmers complained that it was too hard to write drivers for NT, and hardware developers were not going to go through the trouble of developing drivers for a small segment of the market.
 Additionally, although allowing for good performance and fuller exploitation of system resources, it was also resource-intensive on limited hardware, and thus was only suitable for larger, more expensive machines.